Qeolvdxu/pcg_precision_comparison/README.md

 Compare data types to see if the floating point precision will change the number of iterations and answer vectors of a preconditioned conjugate gradient algorithm across the CPU and GPU.

+Timings for the GPU and CPU threads are available.

 ## Dependencys
 gcc/clang, nvcc, cuda capable gpu